iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/JOE/[#007] What kind of nonsense BS are they spewing.md

 Is it wrong for me to be a little excited at the possibility of Cherry appearing as well (?

 **lenba**<br>
 Don't be stupid Cherry is under contract with an actual agency.
-It would be annoying-AF for them to deal with a paparazzi magazine
+It would be annoying\-AF for them to deal with a paparazzi magazine

 **StuffyMouth**<br>
 Owner don't be mad<br>